AAGaming00/Material-You-Apps/README.md

 ### `🧋` - [Open-Source!](https://en.wikipedia.org/wiki/Open_source#:~:text=Open%20source%20is%20source%20code%20that%20is%20made%20freely%20available%20for%20possible%20modification%20and%20redistribution.)

 ### `🫖` - [Obsolete.](https://en.wikipedia.org/wiki/Obsolescence#:~:text=Obsolete%20also%20refers%20to%20something%20that%20is%20already%20disused%20or%20discarded%2C%20or%20antiquated.)
 (Even if a app is abandoned/obsolete it should still work!
-I will count it if the apps's latest version is 1+ months old, until they make a new update.)
+I will count it if the app's latest version is 1+ months old, until they make a new update.)

 # 🏠 Launchers: